How to Make a Georgie Skeleton From 'IT' for Halloween

 - Continue mixing until you have a consistency that feels and looks like glue.

-Here are the links to other things I have made for the Halloween holiday.
+I've made a number of other DIY decorations for the Halloween holiday in addition to this Georgie skeleton.
 They are all made from craft bits and second-hand stuff around the house.
 It was great fun and they do look really scary too.

 There is the blood-soaked skull that I put onto a frame if you fancy having a go at creating one.
 How about a black Halloween wreath that is covered with snakes.
 I am putting this right next to the bell on the front door.
 The kids are going to scream when they come across it.